 EVERYDAY is EARTH Day!

-As the weather is warming up, and we celebrate 50 years of Earth Day, let's think of all the valuable resources that Earth gives to us.
 We have wind, soil, water, and let's not forget the sun!
 The Circle of Earth Bracelet is a great lesson and reminder that we are caretakers of the Earth.

 One way farmers help as caretakers is by planting "double crop".
 With this lesson, you'll learn the benefits to a double crop and how farmers are doing their part to take care of the Earth.